Robin-WZQ/Text-Guide-Chinese-Landscape-Painting-Generation/README.md

 ## Get ready!

-Now we have a dataset we need the original model weights which are available for [download here](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original), listed as `sd-v1-4-full-ema.ckpt`.
-Next we need to set up the code and environment for training.
-We're going to use a fork of the original training code which has been modified to make it a bit more friendly for fine-tuning purposes: [justinpinkney/stable-diffusion](https://github.com/justinpinkney/stable-diffusion).
+Now I have a dataset I need the original model weights which are available for [download here](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original), listed as `sd-v1-4-full-ema.ckpt`.

 Stable Diffusion uses yaml based configuration files along with a few extra command line arguments passed to the `main.py` function in order to launch training.

-We've created a [base yaml configuration file](https://github.com/justinpinkney/stable-diffusion/blob/main/configs/stable-diffusion/pokemon.yaml) that runs this fine-tuning example.
+i also created a [base yaml configuration file](https://github.com/Robin-WZQ/Chinese-Landscape-painting-generation/blob/main/landscape_paintings.yaml) that runs this fine-tuning example.
 If you want to run on your own dataset it should be simple to modify, the main part you would need to edit is the data configuration, here's the relevant excerpt from the custom yaml file:

 ```
 data: